 Ongoing efforts to secure the building were unsuccessful.
 Vagrants were living throughout the abandoned hotel.
 Subsequently, the basement was flooded with several feet of water from an underground stream, causing further disrepair.

 In 2012, a nonprofit corporation, Thomas Jefferson Tower Inc., began raising funds in hopes of buying the building.
 They planned to renovate the building to be a mix-use development with a hotel, apartments, and retail shops.
 These efforts were ultimately unsuccessful.

 The Thomas Jefferson Hotel was converted into 96 apartments, of which about 74 are one-bedroom units.
-The lobby, second floor ballroom, and event space were all restored; including the never-used mooring mast on the roof.
+The lobby, second-floor ballroom, and event space were all restored; including the never-used mooring mast on the roof.
 The first residents moved into the newly named Thomas Jefferson Tower in December 2016.
 Keeping with the original design, there is no 13th floor.
-The Thomas Jefferson Tower is expected to be completed by March 2017.